Modified on June 4, 2014

 Section 1.
 Establishment of Dues.

-Dues and other chapter fees shall be set by the Executive Board of IABC/Phoenix, subject to approval by a simple majority vote of the members of IABC/Phoenix at a chapter meeting or by mail ballot.
+Chapter dues shall be set by the Executive Board of IABC Phoenix.
+Any proposed increase of 25 percent or more is also subject to approval by a simple majority vote of the members of IABC Phoenix at a chapter meeting or by mail or email ballot.

 No dues shall be refunded to any member whose membership terminates for any reason.